 Here’s an example:

-Regardless of their answer, you will want to keep things as calm as possible when they reply.
-If they say no, don’t take too long to respond.
-Let them know that there are no hard feelings and that your opinion of them remains unchanged.
+Regardless of their response, maintain your composure when they reply.
+If they decline, don’t take too long to respond.
+Reply promptly, expressing understanding and that your opinion of them remains unchanged.

 Here’s an example:

-Alternatively, if they agree to go out with you, let them know that you’re looking forward to the date without being overbearing.
-Iron out all the details, mark it on your calendar and celebrate your achievement – quietly and by yourself.
+On the other hand, if they accept your invitation, express your anticipation for the date without overwhelming them.
+Confirm all the details, mark it on your calendar, and celebrate your success quietly and by yourself.

 Here’s an example.

-Although the simple four-step guide to asking someone out we’ve provided is pretty solid, it’s not infallible.
-There will be times when you’ll come up with the perfect idea for a date, craft the sweetest message, and still get a resounding no.
+While the four-step guide to asking someone out we’ve provided is generally sound, it’s not foolproof.
+There will be times when you come up with the perfect date idea, craft a heartfelt message, and still receive a resounding “no.”

-Take a look at your profile and see what may need some touching up.
-Is your bio too long or too short?
-Is it too detailed or too vague?
-Similarly, are all your photos selfies, or do they paint an accurate picture of who you are?
+Take a critical look at your profile and identify areas that might need improvement.
+Is your bio too long or too brief?
+Is it overly detailed or overly vague?
+Moreover, do your photos exclusively feature selfies, or do they provide an accurate representation of your personality?

-Luckily, we have plenty of posts covering this exact topic…
+Fortunately, we have several posts covering this exact topic…

-This tip applies to all of your online interactions, especially when it comes to dating.
-If you are rejected, don’t lose your head.
-Be respectful and understanding to the person on the other side.
-Remember that online dating is a numbers game, after all – you’re bound to face plenty of rejection, no matter how smooth you are.
+This advice is relevant to all your online interactions, especially when it comes to dating.
+If you face rejection, it’s essential to remain composed.
+Be respectful and understanding toward the person on the other end.
+Remember that online dating often involves a fair amount of rejection, no matter how smooth your approach may be.

-Fortunately, we’ve already written extensively on both of these topics, along with many others which may prove useful to you during your online dating adventures.
+Fortunately, we have extensively covered both of these topics, along with many others that may prove helpful during your online dating journey.